Narassin/mad-class/README.md

 # mad-class
-All the app that I created using flutter for my Mobile Application Development Class.
+This is the List feature coded for Mobile App using Flutter that was made for MAD Class